antoineeripret/antoineeripret.github.io/_posts/2020-05-15-seo-benchmark-at-scale.md

 It is impossible to benchmark 1M+ URLs websites against themselves correctly without grouping URLs.
 What we’ll do is try to find a pattern in the URL structure & create groups for our competitors and ourselves.

-Let me give you a concrete example: imagine that you need to categorize the URLs from the French website of Getaround (ex-Drivy).
-Let's look at 2 URLs from the list you would generate:
+Let me give you a concrete example: imagine that you need to categorize the URLs from the Getaround's French website.
+Let's have a look at 2 URLs from the list you would generate:

 https://fr.getaround.com/location-voiture/france/type/familiale
 https://fr.getaround.com/location-voiture/paris

-**We should be able to categorize all URLs following the same patter as Car/Type and Car/City for instance. ** We can identify these two patterns with a simple REGEX and then assign a category to our URLs.
+**We should be able to categorize all URLs following the same pattern as Car/Type and Car/City for instance. ** We can identify these two patterns with a simple REGEX and then assign a category to our URLs.

 We could do that under Excel or Google Sheets but I prefer to use Python because it offers the possibility of working with huge datasets without worrying about your computer to freeze completely.
 It's a matter of personal preference but you can apply the same technique in any other language you are comfortable with: **Python is a tool I like to be more efficient, but what really matters is the outcome**.